aditya-rv-vlsi/ASIC-Design-Class/README.md

 <li>J-format</li>
 ![image](https://github.com/user-attachments/assets/04fbc6f6-5f98-48b0-a346-292e0c9c115e)

-1. R-type Instruction
+<ul>R-type Instruction</ul>
 In RV32, each instruction is of size 32 bits.
 In R-type instruction, R stands for register which means that operations are carried on the Registers and not on memory location.
 This instruction type is used to execute various arithmetic and logical operations.
 The entire 32 bits instruction is divided into 6 fields as shown below.

 R-type

-The first field in the instruction format is known as opcode, also referred as operation code.
-The opcode is of length 7 bits and is used to determine the type of instruction format.
+<li>The first field in the instruction format is known as opcode, also referred as operation code.
+The opcode is of length 7 bits and is used to determine the type of instruction format.</li>
-The next subfield is known as rd field which is referred as Destination Register.
-The rd field is of length 5 bits and is used to store the final result of operation.
+<li>The next subfield is known as rd field which is referred as Destination Register.The rd field is of length 5 bits and is used to store the final result of operation.</li>
-The next subfield is func3 also referred as function 3.
+<li>The next subfield is func3 also referred as function 3.
 Here the ‘3’ represents the size of this field.
-This field tells the detail about the operation, i.e., the type of arithmetic and logical that is performed.
+This field tells the detail about the operation, i.e., the type of arithmetic and logical that is performed.</li>
-The next two subfields are the source registers, rs1 and rs2 each of length 5 bits.
-These are mainly used to store and manipulate the data during the execution of instructions.
+<li>The next two subfields are the source registers, rs1 and rs2 each of length 5 bits.
+These are mainly used to store and manipulate the data during the execution of instructions.</li>
-The last subfield is func7 also referred as function 7.
+<li>The last subfield is func7 also referred as function 7.
 Here ‘7’ represents the size of the field.
-The function of func7 field is same as that of func3 field.
+The function of func7 field is same as that of func3 field.</li>
-2. I-type Instruction
+<ul>I-type Instruction</ul>
 In RV32, each instruction is of size 32 bits.
 In I-type instruction, I stand for immediate which means that operations use Registers and Immediate value for their execution and are not related with memory location.
 This instruction type is used in immediate and load operations.
 The entire 32 bits instruction is divided into 5 fields as shown below.

 I-type